 While the authors believe that the phenomenon of remission is relatively rare, the data from their research suggest that it may not be as rare as previously believed.
 It appears that the impression of rarity is at least partly an artifact of underreporting, but research shows there has been an increase in the number of cases reported in the last few decades. …

 The rise of widespread vaccination in the last century is very plausibly connected to the modern flood of autoimmune diseases.
-Type 1 diabetes, narcolepsy, anti-phospholipid syndrome, rheumatoid arthritis, lupus, miscarriage, even transgenderism have very plausible and sometimes documented connections to specific antigens and hormones included in or accompanying the random biochemical garbage and viral, nanoparticle and human DNA contamination which comprises vaccines.
+Type 1 diabetes, narcolepsy, anti-phospholipid syndrome, rheumatoid arthritis, lupus, miscarriage, even heart attacks and transgenderism have very plausible and sometimes documented connections to specific antigens and hormones included in or accompanying the random biochemical garbage and viral, nanoparticle and human DNA contamination which comprises vaccines.
 Vaccine adjuvants are designed to cause a generalized nonspecific activation of the immune system after all.
 How obvious does this have to be?
 It’s no wonder they don’t teach doctors anything about vaccines: it’s not rocket science to put this together.